 We have adopted a Code of Ethics and Business Conduct that applies to all officers, Directors, and employees.
-We have posted our Code of Ethics and Business Conduct on our website.
-If we make any substantive amendments to the Code of Ethics and Business Conduct or grant any waiver from a provision of the Code of Ethics and Business Conduct to any executive officer or Director, we will promptly disclose the nature of the amendment or waiver via an 8-K filing with the SEC or on our website at www.ionispharma.com.6
+Our Code of Ethics and Business Conduct is posted on our website at www.ionispharma.com.
+We intend to make all required disclosures regarding any amendments to, or waivers from, provisions of our Code of Ethics and Business Conduct on our website.